yupryanya/bas-demo/README.md

 ### <a name="tests"></a>UI Test Cases

-In this part of the project, there are three test suites of UI tests.
+In this part of the project, there are three suites of UI tests.
-Some of the tests use API calls to assist the UI steps for setting preconditions.
+Some of these tests also use API calls to assist the UI steps and setting preconditions.

 Login tests
 1. Authenticate successfully with valid credentials